saguirre/monokai_netbeans/README.md

 # Monokai Color Theme for Netbeans IDE

-As the title describes, this is a color theme for Netbeans IDE with Monokai colors/look and feel.
+This is a color theme for Netbeans IDE with Monokai coloring.

 ## Installation

+You can find the color theme .zip file inside the download folder in the repository or [here](https://github.com/saguirrews/monokai_netbeans/tree/master/download).
+Alternatively, you can fork the repo and zip it yourself.
+The file being on a .zip format is important in order for Netbeans to allow the import of the color theme.

 ```bash
 Tools -> Options -> Fonts & Colors -> Import